Western Europe

 Uruguay

 Uruguay's residency framework is one of Latin America's most accessible for financially independent expats.
 The Rentista (independent means) visa, Pensionista visa for retirees, and Investor visa cover the main pathways.
-There is no digital nomad visa as of 2026, but tourist entry allows 90 days visa-free, and residency applications can be lodged from within Uruguay on a tourist stay.
+Uruguay also operates a Digital Nomad Permit (since 2023) — 180 days extendable to 360 days, ~$11 government fee, no fixed legal income minimum (though $1,500-2,000/mo recommended).
+Tourist entry allows 90 days visa-free, and residency applications can be lodged from within Uruguay on a tourist stay.

 Ireland